 Visit the school you are considering attending.
-Visit classes, too.
+Visit classes, ask questions, and get a feel for the school.

 Determine total cost for the entire program, including tuition, fees, books, and supplies.

 Talk with employers at companies where you might want to work.
 Ask them if they have hired any graduates of the school you are considering.
 If they have, ask them if the employees were well prepared.
 If they have not, ask them if the training you are considering would help you get a job in their company.